groegercesg/Guido_Fawkes_Analysis/README.md

 ![page views per visitor line graph](images/page_views_per_visitor.png)

-When looking at the Page Views per Visitor line graph
+When looking at the Page Views per Visitor line graph we see some more encouraging trends about the site, that the average number of pages that a visitor views each week are increasing.
+One can then assume from this that visitors are thus spending more time on the site, leading to more advertising impressions and perhaps more revenue.

 **Page views per visit per visitor?**